alikifah/InfoObject/README.md

 # Info object library
-fully serializable abstract C# class that implements Reflection to convert field members to and from binary data.
+fully serializable abstract C# class that implements Reflection to convert public properties to and from binary data.
 This class is meant to be used as a containing medium to hold and transfer Information on disk or over network.
 The classes that inherit from this class can be converted to byte array and transferred over network or saved to disk as a binary file.